Toloka/docs/en/template-builder/templates/online-store-products.md

 For this type of project, you can use the **Searching for products in an online store** preset.

-You can use this preset to make Tolokers find products in online stores.
+You can use this preset if you need to check if some product is avialable in an online store.
+If Toloker finds the product, he inserts the link into the text input area.
+If he doesn't find it, he selects **The store doesn't sell the product** option.

-Take a look at the example: the labeling interface includes text data, a text input area, a button containing a website link, and a checkbox Toloker can select if the product isn't on sale in the online store.
+Take a look at the example: the labeling interface includes text data, a text input area, a button, by clicking on which an online store page is getting opened, and a checkbox Toloker can select if the product isn't on sale in the online store.
 Note that validation, keyboard shortcuts and task layout are already configured in this Template Builder sample code.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/dZpF0xTT4K2qE7)